tmcgee/cmv-widgets/widgets/AttributesTable/README.md

 ![Screenshot](https://tmcgee.github.io/cmv-widgets/images/attributesTables1.jpg)

 ##Communicating with other widgets
 The Attributes Table can be stand-alone if you want to display the results of a query at the start of your application for example.
 It can also work well with other widgets.
-The [Search Widget](https//github.com/tmcgee/cmv-widgets/) is intended to be used as a querying interface for an attributes table.
-Two other widgets are planned that can communicate with an attributes table:
+The [Search Widget](https://github.com/tmcgee/cmv-widgets#search) is intended to be used as a querying interface for an attributes table.
+The [Export Widget](https://github.com/tmcgee/cmv-widgets#export) is intended to be used to export the records from an attributes table.
+Two other widgets are planned that would communicate with an attributes table:

 1. Plug-in for layerControl widget
 2. Query Builder widget